Ratio decidendi

-The process of determining the ratio decidendi is a correctly thought analysis of what the court actually decided—essentially, based on the legal points about which the parties in the case actually fought.
-All other statements about the law in the text of a court opinion—all pronouncements that do not form a part of the court's rulings on the issues actually decided in that particular case (whether they are correct statements of law or not)—are obiter dicta, and are not rules for which that particular case stands.
+The process of determining the ratio decidendi is an analysis of what the court actually decided, based on the legal points about which the parties in the case actually fought.
+All other statements about the law in the text of the judgment — all pronouncements that do not form a part of the court's ruling on the issues decided in that particular case (whether they are correct statements of law or not) — are obiter dicta, and are not rules on which that particular case stands.

 Synopsis

 The ratio decidendi is one of the most powerful tools available to a lawyer.
 With a proper understanding of the ratio of a precedent, the advocate can in effect force a lower court to come to a decision which that court may otherwise be unwilling to make, considering the facts of the case.

 The search for the ratio of a case is a process of elucidation; one searches the judgment for the abstract principles of law which have led to the decision and which have been applied to the facts before the court.
 As an example, the ratio in Donoghue v.
 Stevenson would be that a person owes a duty of care to those who he can reasonably foresee will be affected by his actions.

 All decisions are, in the common law system, decisions on the law as applied to the facts of the case.
 Academic or theoretical points of law are not usually determined.
 Occasionally, a court is faced with an issue of such overwhelming public importance that the court will pronounce upon it without deciding it.
 Such a pronouncement will not amount to a binding precedent, but is instead called an obiter dictum.

 Ratio decidendi also involves the holding of a particular case, thereby allowing future cases to build upon such cases by citing precedent.
 However, not all holdings are given equal merit.
 Factors that can either strengthen or weaken the strength of the holding include: